jellyfinshares/jellyfinshares.github.io/index.md

 - Backbone(s): OVH, Hetzner
 - Location(s): Depends on which backbone you choose.
 - CDN(s): No
-- Pricing: Starts at only $50 USD.
+- Pricing: One time setup fee that starts at only $50 USD.
 - Payment type: Stripe, PayPal and Crypto.
 - Other/Notes: We offer IPTV too!